CA20020 - PMAs: Introduction: Property business

 CAA01/S16 & CAA01/S35

-Where the qualifying activity is a property business expenditure incurred on the provision of plant or machinery for use in a dwelling house does not qualify for PMA.
+Where the qualifying activity is an ordinary or overseas property business (or special leasing of plant or machinery - CA20040), expenditure incurred on the provision of plant or machinery for use in a dwelling house does not qualify for PMA.

 Expenditure incurred on an asset that is provided partly for use in a dwelling house and partly for other purposes should be apportioned.
 The part apportioned to use for purposes other than use in a dwelling house qualifies for capital allowances.